CognosExt/cognos-cli/README.md

     -u --user [user] Cognos Username
     -p --password [password] Cognos Password
-    -n --namespace [namespace] Cognos Namespace, when ommitted the default namespace is used -e, --extname <extname> The name of the extension or theme.
+    -n --namespace [namespace] Cognos Namespace, when ommitted the default namespace is used -e, --extname <extname> The name of the extension or theme file.
 Mandatory.
     -c, --config [config] A .json configuration file.
 Any command-line parameter will override settings in this config file.
 The default is Settings.json.
     -h, --help output usage information